Dietary Supplement Ingredient Advisory List

 High Performance Nutrition – Dr. Susan Kleiner, PhD, RD, FACN, CNS, FISSN

-Ingredients that do not meet the Dietary Supplement Health and Education Act (DSHEA) definition of a dietary supplement should not be sold or labeled as supplements.
+Ingredients that do not meet the Dietary Supplement and Education Act (DSHEA) definition of a dietary supplement should not be sold or labeled as supplements.
 We provide an excerpt of the definition below for reference.

 “(1) means a product (other than tobacco) intended to supplement the diet that bears or contains one or more of the following dietary ingredients: